ezequielcutin/fractal-mountain/README.md

 # Fractal Mountain

-Fractal Mountain is an interactive application that generates beautiful fractal mountain landscapes.
+Fractal Mountain is an interactive application that generates fractal mountain landscapes.
 Users can customize various parameters to create unique visual experiences, making it a perfect tool for both art and education.
+This is part of my introductory journey into WebGL and computer graphics.

 ## Features